-If you're aware of these challenges, you can position your business in such a way that it thrives in the adult use market.
+If you're aware of these challenges, you can market your business in such a way that it thrives in the adult-use market.
 While it’s not a simple process, it's worth it in the end—and can substantially boost your dispensary’s revenue.
 That's a win/win for everyone.

 Download our FREE guide, Transitioning from Medical to Recreational Sales: What Cannabis Retailers Need to Know.
 You'll learn:

 ...and much more.
 Download the guide today.